50 American Small Towns Known for the Weirdest Things

 Pittsfield, New Hampshire: Groucho Marx

-There are a lot of strange and, well, pointless Guinness World Records out there, and one of them was set in Pittsfield, New Hampshire.
+There are a lot of strange, even pointless, Guinness World Records, and one of them was set in Pittsfield, New Hampshire.
 Pittsfield was the first town ever to gather hundreds of people to wear Groucho Marx glasses at the same time.
-Before this happened in 2001, no one had tried to do it (for, perhaps, obvious reasons), but since then, the record that the 525 Pittsfield residents set has been broken.
-Read on for the craziest world records set in every state.
+Before the record was set in 2001, no one had tried to do it before (for perhaps obvious reasons).
+Since then, the record set by 525 Pittsfield residents has been broken.

 Universal History Archive/Shutterstock